 I have not been around the world much yet I made up my mind that Hitachi Seaside Park is one of the best parks ever exist on the planet.
 Be it in spring or autumn, Hitachi Seaside Park never fails to charm me.
-Every time I visit the Park, I fall in love all over again and wish to be back again next year.
+Every time I visit the Park, I fall in love all over again and I don’t want to leave the place.

 We came to Hitachi Seaside Park for the first time in 2014.
 Our first visit was in spring when baby blue eyes nemophila blue were in bloomed.
-Then we visited the park again in summer and in autumn.
+We went back to the park in summer and in autumn within the same year.
 Those are the three best seasons to be in Hitachi Seaside Park.

-Unlike in spring, Hitachi Seaside Park was quiet in autumn 2014.
+Unlike in spring, Hitachi Seaside Park in autumn 2014 was quiet.
 There was small number of people admiring the beauty of the red kochia.
 Those days were gone now.
-Hitachi Seaside Park is one of the must visit places by late October in Japan.
+Hitachi Seaside Park is one of the must visit places in Japan by late October to early November.

 The pictures you saw above were taken from our previous visits, a few years ago.
 I intentionally re-post the pictures here for two reasons.
 First, I wanted to show you how quiet Hitachi Seaside Park was in autumn 2014.
-There was barely people shown on the pictures above.
-We didn’t even have to arrive early to beat the horde of the crowd.
+There were barely people shown on the pictures above.
+We didn’t even arrive early to beat the horde of the crowd.

 Here is the picture of Miharashi hill at the Hitachi Seaside Park in 2019.
-I’m quite surprised looking at how crowded the Hitachi Seaside Park in autumn is nowadays, as I edited the pictures we took at the Hitachi Seaside Park recently.
-I always come up with the best time to visit but to see the red kochia late October, I cannot suggest the best timing be at the Park.
+I’m surprised looking at how crowded the Hitachi Seaside Park in autumn nowadays is, as I edited the pictures recently taken.
+I always come up with the best time to visit but to see the red kochia late October, I cannot suggest the best timing to be at the Park.

-Second reason, because of the Hagibis typhoon that recently hit Japan, the red kochia this year were not at their best.
+Second reason, I want to show you all how strong red kochia is.
+This year Japan was hit by the violent Hagibis typhoon.
+Despite being hit by high speed wind, the red kochia were still standing.
+They were not at their best but still charming as ever.
 I could not take fluffy red kochia as none of the plants stood straight up anymore.
 So, I used old pictures of red kochia that I took several years ago.

 None could look good after being hit by 162 km/hour wind speed.
 These cosmos were the living proof how violent the typhoon was.
 None of the cosmos stood tall anymore.
 They all leaned to where the fierce wind blew.